How to Get Your Vehicle Repaired Under Insurance

 At Fleet Works, it is our objective to make the inconvenience of an accident as easy as possible for you.
 We find that many people are not familiar with the process, and make things more complicated than they need to be.
 All that you need to do is contact your insurance company, and then contact us with the information that your insurance company has provided you.
 We will handle everything from there.

 The Insurance Repair Process:

-At Turner Bodyworks, we work on your behalf to get your vehicle repaired properly.
-We work with your insurance company, on your behalf, to make sure this happens.
+- At Fleet Works, we work on your behalf to get your vehicle repaired properly.
+We work with your insurance company, to make sure this happens.
 We do not make concessions with insurance companies in exchange for referrals.
 We fully stand behind our workmanship and any parts or materials that we use for repairs have warranties from their respective manufacturers.